medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 * In cases where two corrections are sent in parallel (intersects each other), it is the responsibility of both parties to act as required.

 ##### Parallel replies
+On <a href="#Fig9">Figure 9</a> is a simple illustration of the communication flow for parallel replies.

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="../images/Rules-parallel-replies" target="_blank"> <img src="../images/Rules-parallel-replies" alt="rules parallel replies" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig9"></a>
 <figcaption text-align="left"><b>Figure 9 shows the communication flow when the user of system A and the user of system B in parallel replies to a sent CareCommunication</b></figcaption>